sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix `sass-convert --recursive`.

+* When using `sass --watch`, imported stylesheets within the working directory will be watched for changes.
+This matches the behavior of Sass 3.3.

 ## 3.4.4 (12 September 2014)

 * Produce more useful error messages when paths have incompatible encodings on